 Reviewer 1 Feedback:

-This reviewer provided high-level feedback regarding our manuscript, which makes it difficult to respond to point-by-point as I had with other reviewers.
-As such, we will go through the review line-by-line to address each critique but will note if the point had already been addressed in a previous response.
+We appreciate the high-level feedback provided by Reviewer 1 and have provided to each critique.
+In some cases, we were not entirely sure that we had interpreted the reviewer’s request as intended.
+In these instances, we start our response with our interpretation of the critique.
 All following references to page numbers will refer to the tracked changes version of the manuscript:

 “In Study 1, the authors discuss their hypotheses related to 'intensity' as if intensity was an independent variable that's being manipulated (as it is in Gal Sheppes foundational work) but this may not be appropriate in Study 1.
 In this study, intensity is a measured variable (not a manipulated one)…”

-Our response: This critique, as we have read it, argues that we have inappropriately framed our predictor variable of interest as experimentally manipulated rather than observed.
-However, we are not sure whether the reviewer interpreted our variable in this way because of the language we had used or because of our comparison to Sheppes’s work.
-As such, we respond to both.
+Our response: This critique, as we have read it, raises a concern that we have incorrectly framed our predictor variable of interest as experimentally manipulated rather than observed.
+In response, we have modified our language throughout the manuscript and further specified our comparisons to Sheppes’s work.
+Further, we provide a post-hoc analysis using a manipulated variable, albeit at low resolution, which provides an analytical procedure more closely related to the original Sheppes’s work.

-We make comparisons to “Sheppes[’s] foundational work” not because we believe that standardized ratings represent an apples-to-apples comparison to idiographic self-report metrics, but simply because it is the preeminent standard to which almost all emotion regulation strategy research is currently being contrasted to.
+We make comparisons to “Sheppes[’s] foundational work” not because we believe that standardized ratings represent a direct comparison to idiographic self-report metrics, but simply because conceptually it is the preeminent standard to which almost all emotion regulation strategy research is currently being contrasted to.
 With very few other studies, as recently noted by Specker, Sheppes, and Nickerson (2024), in the extant literature that use subjects’ self-reported emotional experiences as predictors of emotion regulation, the Sheppes paradigms remains the closest conceptual contrast to contextualize our results, even if we deviate from one another regarding experimental control.
 As we view it, the models are still similar in the phenomena and associations they intend to represent – using emotional intensity (whether that be standardized or non-standardized) to predict emotion regulation (whether that be usage or choice).
 They primarily differ in how they prioritize external and internal validity when modeling the target phenomena and attending to the effects of this difference is a central goal of this manuscript.
-Therefore, we think that the comparison is valid, important, and does not on its own give the impression that our predictor in Study 1 was experimentally manipulated.
-However, to make this as clear as possible, we added additional statements to emphasize the differences between this study and previous studies on pages 6, 9, 20, 27, 31, and 53.
+Therefore, we think that the comparison is valid and important.
+To ensure that we are not giving the impression that our predictor in Study 1 was experimentally manipulated, we added additional statements to emphasize the differences between this study and previous studies on pages 6, 9, 20, 27, 31, and 53.